remidinishanth/golang_learnings/reflection.md

 ```

 Without a way to inspect the representation of values of unknown types, we quickly get stuck.
 What we need is reflection.

+## reflect package

+Package reflect implements run-time reflection, allowing a program to manipulate objects with arbitrary types.

+It defines two important types: `Type` and `Value`.

+The typical use is to take a value with static type `interface{}` and extract its dynamic type information by calling `TypeOf`, which returns a `Type`.

+A call to `ValueOf` returns a `Value` representing the run-time data. `Zero` takes a `Type` and returns a `Value` representing a zero value for that type.